Strongest woman in the world of all time – Garage Gym Builder

 Chen Wei Ling

 Chen Wei Ling is a Taiwanese weightlifter.
-The 35 year old has lifted more than three times her own body-weight.
+The 35-year-old has lifted more than three times her own body-weight.
 At a weight of just 101 pounds, she has deadlifted 430 pounds and squatted 457 pounds.
-These lifts were good enough to win her the victory at the World Games.
+These lifts were kind enough to win her the victory at the World Games.
 She is also a 2008 Beijing Olympics bronze medal winner.

 Aneta Florczyk is a 35-year old from Poland.
 She was named World’s Strongest Woman in 2003, 2005, 2006 and 2008.
-This gives her more titles than any other woman in history.
-She also hold a Guinness World Record for lifting the most men over head in two minutes (twelve).
+It gives her more titles than any other woman in history.
+She also holds a Guinness World Record for lifting the most men over the head in two minutes (twelve).

-No, she’s not related to 8 time Mr Olympia Ronnie Coleman, but Robin Coleman has got the same freaky natural strength that has made Ronnie a legend.
+No, she’s not related to 8 times Mr. Olympia Ronnie Coleman, but Robin Coleman has got the same freaky natural strength that has made Ronnie a legend.
 Born in Texas in 1973, she became well known to TV audiences as ‘Helgga’ on American Gladiators.

-In 2001, Robin competed in a strongwoman competition in which she had to squat a car.
+In 2001, Robin competed in a strong woman competition in which she had to squat a car.
 The most that any of the other competitors could achieve was 3 reps.
-Yet, Robin managed to rep out 15 times, only being stopped because the time was up.
-You can watch this amazing performance here.
+Robin managed to rep out 15 times, only being stopped because the time was up.
+You can watch this fantastic performance here.